artur-t-stepanyan/nuxt-twitter-app/README.md

 This directory contains your Vuex store files.
 Creating a file in this directory automatically activates Vuex.

 More information about the usage of this directory in [the documentation](https://nuxtjs.org/docs/2.x/directory-structure/store).

-### `Information`

-Simple app to search Tweets

-Available functionality :

-1) Search tweets by given search string

-We created custom Twitter Tweet Component that gets [ID, Title, Author[Name, Image source]] and prints tweet card

-Also used SSR(Server side rendering) to get tweets , because Twitter do not allow use their API via Browser requests